Government revision shows economy shrank 0.6% last quarter

 In its revised estimate Thursday, the Commerce Department calculated that the nation’s gross domestic product — the broadest measure of economic output — contracted last quarter, though less than the 1.6% annual decline in the January-March period.
 In its previous estimate for the April-June quarter, the government had estimated that the economy had shrunk at a 0.9% rate.

-Consumer spending, which accounts for nearly 70% of U.S. economic activity, grew last quarter, but at a slower 1.5% annual pace, down from 1.8% from January through March.
+Consumer spending, which accounts for nearly 70% of U.S. economic activity, grew at a 1.5% annual pace last quarter, faster than Commerce initially estimated but down from 1.8% from January through March.

 By contrast, government spending and business investment declined.
 And inventories tumbled as businesses slowed their restocking of shelves, shaving 1.8 percentage points from GDP.